Tax Treatment of Non-Fungible Tokens: Applicable Tax Rules, Characterization Issues, Crypto Transactions

 Recording of a 90-minute premium CLE/CPE video webinar with Q&A

-This CLE/CPE course will provide tax counsel, accountants, and other advisers with critical analysis, tax treatment of non-fungible tokens (NFTs), and reporting obligations for taxpayers and investors.
+This CLE/CPE course will provide tax counsel, accountants, and other advisers with critical analysis, non-fungible token (NFT) tax treatment, and reporting obligations for taxpayers and investors.
 The panel will discuss the difference between NFTs and other cryptocurrencies, IRS rules, and define proper reporting and tax treatment for NFTs.

 - Overview of NFTs